dthanh142/bc-interop/README.md

 >
 > 1. drop `credentials` and `transactions` tables if they already exist
 > 2. create tables for storing `credentials` and `transactions`
-> 3. seed the `credentials` table with credentials for Ethereum, MultiChain and Bitcoin
+> 3. seed the `credentials` table with credentials
-> 4. seed the `transactions` table with input transactions for MultiChain and Bitcoin
+> 4. seed the `transactions` table with input transactions

 > Seed values are read from the [`config`](config.py) module.